Ain’t No Mountain High Enough Chords | Marvin Gaye/Tammi Terrell Guitar Lesson

 Ain’t No Mountain High Enough Chords: Learn the progressions

 The verse has a chromatic descending bass line as we move from Bm7/AG#m7b5Gmaj7.
-This is finished off with an Em9, and the chromatic ascending line of F#GG#.
-Jameson, of course, doesn’t stick to the chromatic line!
+This is finished with an Em9, and the chromatic ascending line of F#GG#.
+Jamerson, of course, doesn’t stick to the chromatic

 The chorus starts on chord IV.
 GEm7F#m7Bm7.
 That’s IV – II – III – VI.
-The giveaway here is the two minor chords that are a tone apart.
+The giveaway to what the key, and therefore Roman numerals is, are the two minor chords placed a tone apart (Em and F#m can only be chords II and III).

-The m8 starts on the V chord and moves AF#mBm7GABb.
+The middle 8 starts on the V chord and moves AF#mBm7GABb.
 That’s V – III – VI – IV – V. The final Bb is where the semi-tone key change happens.

 The well-oiled machine behind Ain’t No Mountain High Enough